johanesalxd/beam-dataflow-iceberg-bqms/README.md

 ## Known Issues

-- **Managed I/O Timestamps**: The `created_at` field must be cast as STRING in Managed I/O queries to avoid `TypeError: int() argument must be a string, a bytes-like object or a real number, not 'NoneType'`
+- **Managed I/O Timestamps**: The `created_at` field must be cast as STRING in Managed I/O queries to avoid TypeError when reading directly from tables
 - **Iceberg Table Dependencies**: Requires `google-cloud-bigquery` client library for SQL execution

 ## Troubleshooting